Ryangwaite/AWS-SAA-C02-Course/README.md

   - Improved availability.
   - Better performance.

-Aurora cluster functions across a number of availability zones.
+Aurora clusters functions across a number of AZ's.

 There is a primary instance and a number of replicas.
-The read applications from applications can use the replicas.
+The read operations from applications can use the replicas.

 There is a shared storage of **max 64 TiB** across all replicas.
 This uses 6 copies across AZs.